SoftBank succeeds in tender offer for Uber shares

 Over the past year, a former employee's charges of endemic sexual harassment led to an internal review, London said it is stripping Uber of its license and Uber revealed it had covered up a major hack.

+Venture capital firms Benchmark, which owns 13 percent of Uber, had indicated that it would sell a portion of its shares, SoftBank said last month.
+Menlo Ventures, another large shareholder, would tender shares, Managing Director Shawn Carolan said at the time.
+Carolan on Thursday praised the deal without describing Menlo's participation.
+Benchmark did not respond to a request for comment.

 (Reporting by Heather Somerville and Liana B. Baker in San Francisco.
 Additional reporting by by Laharee Chatterjee in Bengaluru.
-Writing by Peter Henderson; Editing by Anil D'Silva, Richard Chang and Susan Thomas)
+Writing by Peter Henderson; Editing by Richard Chang, Susan Thomas and Diane Craft)

 RECOMMENDED FOR YOU